 Towards the end of November or in early December you will receive an email indicating whether or not you have been invited for interview.
-Interviews for shortlisted candidates will take place in the fortnight beginning Sunday 2 December 2018.
 Please see the University website for the anticipated interview timetable.

 Interview arrangements for international applicants may be found here.

 After attending the interview, you will receive a letter via email and post in January informing you whether or not you have been successful.
 If you have been successful, this letter will include the conditions of any offer.
 The offer may specify that you need to achieve certain grades in particular subjects at a particular level and may include the need to meet the University English Language requirements.

 In August, once all of the relevant examination results have been published, we will confirm your place if you have met the conditions of your offer.
 If you have not achieved the required grades, we will let you know whether we are still able to offer you a place.

 Unsuccessful applicants are welcome to ask for feedback on their applications.
 Requests for feedback received before 31st December will be treated as having been received on the day the College reopens after the New Year.
 Due to the number of feedback requests the College receives, there may be a delay in responding to requests for feedback.
 We are, however, able to respond to enquiries about test scores more rapidly than other feedback requests.